kcmckell/HULA/wp-content/plugins/simple-page-ordering/readme.txt

 == Changelog ==

+= 2.1.2 =
+* Bug fix: hierarchical custom post types without page-attributes was still broken - doh!
+* Bug fix: extreme edge case where post columns did not include the post title now supported

+= 2.1.1 =
+* Bug fix: custom post types with page-attributes or hierarchical properties, but not both, breaking ordering

+= 2.1 =
+* UI refinements: Better "spinner" positioning (and HiDPI), translucent row when moving, improved appearance of "drop" placeholder, wait till row dragged by at least 5px to start sorting
+* Major JavaScript refactoring and simplification (combined with new stylesheet) for better performance
+* Awareness of custom user capabilities for post types, in addition to a filter (`simple_page_ordering_edit_rights`) for overriding reordering rights (previously used `edit_others_pages` globally)
+* Awareness of custom post statuses (so they are not skipped during backend ordering operation)

 = 2.0 =
 * Drag pages into any part of the page hierarchy!
 No longer limited to same branch of tree!